Carlos Beltrán: San Francisco Giants (2011)

 On July 28, 2011, after he waived his no-trade clause, the Mets traded Beltrán to the San Francisco Giants in exchange for pitching prospect Zack Wheeler.
 The Mets also sent $4 million cash to the Giants to cover Beltrán's remaining $6.5 million contract, which expired at the end of the 2011 season.

 The day after the trade, Beltrán got his first hit with the Giants (an RBI single to left field in the first inning), going 1-for-5 while playing right field against the Cincinnati Reds.
 The Giants eventually lost to the Reds 4–3 in thirteen innings.

-On September 14, Beltrán hit two solo home runs against San Diego Padres' starting pitcher Mat Latos.
+On September 14, Beltrán hit two solo home runs against San Diego Padres starting pitcher Mat Latos.
 The shot gave him 20 home runs for the season and 300 for his career.
 Prior to this game, Beltrán had never hit against Latos.
 Both home runs were hit to the right side of the field with Beltrán batting from the left side.
 The 299th hit the arcade, and the 300th landed in McCovey Cove which increased the "Splash Hit" count to 59.
 Both home runs proved to be crucial, as the Giants swept the Padres in a 3-game series, with a score of 3–1.
 His home runs in the series accounted for 4 out of the 14 runs.

 For the rest of the 2011 season with the Giants, Beltrán played 44 games batting .323 with 7 home runs and 18 RBI.
-Overall in 2011 combined with both teams he played for, Beltrán played 142 total games batting .300 with 22 home runs and 84 RBI.
+Overall in 2011, Beltrán played 142 total games batting .300 with 22 home runs and 84 RBI.

 St. Louis Cardinals (2012–2013)

 2012

 On December 22, 2011, Beltrán agreed to a two-year deal with the St. Louis Cardinals worth $26 million which included a full no-trade clause.
 After Beltrán signed with the Cardinals, he attained numerous milestones, personal as well other firsts.

-On April 4, 2012 Opening Day, Beltrán recorded the first-ever hit in a regular-season game at Marlins Park against Josh Johnson of the Miami Marlins.
-Beltrán was named NL Player of the Week on May 14 after he hit .360 (9-for-25) with six home runs, 13 RBIs, eight runs, 30 total bases for a 1.200 slugging percentage and 1.648 OPS in the previous six games.
+On April 4, 2012 (Opening Day), Beltrán recorded the first-ever hit in a regular-season game at Marlins Park against Josh Johnson of the Miami Marlins.
+On May 2 he had a career-high 7 RBI in a 12-2 win over the Pittsburgh Pirates with a pair of three-run home runs and an RBI single.
+Beltrán was named NL Player of the Week on May 14 after he hit .360 (9-for-25) with 6 home runs, 13 RBIs, 8 runs and 30 total bases for a 1.200 slugging percentage and 1.648 OPS in the previous six games, including a 9-7 12-inning loss to the Atlanta Braves on May 11 in which he had a career-high 13 total bases with a pair of home runs, a triple and a double.
 He hit safely in five of the six games and homered in four of them.
 It was his ninth career weekly award, and sixth in the NL.